CSCI265MacroHard/CSCI265/Documentation/standards.md

 - Documents will be discussed by all members in due time and to avoid conflict all members must bring there concerns up immediatly.

 Processes
--The Documentation will be divided to be an equal load upon all members.
+- The Documentation will be divided to be an equal load upon all members.
--The Documentation will be worked on seperatly or as a group as needed.
+- The Documentation will be worked on seperatly or as a group as needed.
--All Documents will be proofread by every member during a meeting.
+- All Documents will be proofread by every member during a meeting.

 ## Coding standards and processes